jtmcgrath/wpc-extended/README.md

 The [WPC Extended Sass](https://github.com/jtmcgrath/wpc-extended-sass) child plugin adds automatic Sass export to **WPC Extended**.
 With both plugins installed, any customizer settings are compiled directly to Sass, and the live stylesheet is updated when the customizer settings are saved.
 [Check out the child plugin repo for more information.](https://github.com/jtmcgrath/wpc-extended-sass)

+## Documentation

+The documentation only applies to the old structure of the plugin, before the Sass export functions were moved into a separate extension.
+Since I'm moving to a different country in the next few weeks, it might take a little while before I can fix this, but it will happen at some point!
+The old docs are now available in the [old-documentation](https://github.com/jtmcgrath/wpc-extended/tree/master/old-documentation) folder.

 ## Built With

 - [Alpha Color Picker](https://github.com/BraadMartin/components/tree/master/customizer/alpha-color-picker) - Alpha colour picker Customizer control.